Bleeplo/unixtekeystrokes/README.md

 # unixtekeystrokes
 Unixtekeystrokes is a custom python module for Linux/Unix systems.
 That allow for custom macros.
 Using xte.

-Rough description of what this script has:
+Rough description of what this script has
 -Artificial keystrokes
 -Artificial mouse movements/actions
 -Keystroke detection -> Do this & kill listening